 What Veterans Really Want in Their Civilian Careers

-Savvy employers know that military veterans provide a rich talent pool of high-quality candidates.
-They understand that military job seekers possess skills, attitudes, and abilities beyond those of most people who have not served.
+Savvy employers know that military veterans provide a rich talent pool of high-quality and diverse candidates.
+They understand that military job seekers possess skills, attitudes, and abilities beyond those of their civilian peers.

-However, as veteran unemployment drops to one of the lowest levels in years, the competition to attract and retain veteran talent is heating up.
+However, as veteran and military talent becomes more in-demand, the competition to attract and retain veteran talent is heating up.
 To compete effectively, employers need to ramp up their veteran hiring strategies and outreach to communicate clearly to veterans why their job opportunities are worthy of consideration.
 Even more important, employers need to understand what most veterans are looking for in their civilian careers.

-- Due to their military experience, veterans tend to focus on certain special sets of needs.
+- Due to their military experience, veterans tend to focus on certain special sets of needs (listed below).
 Successful hiring managers and recruiters will pay careful attention to these needs as they craft their veteran hiring and retention strategies.

 It should come as no surprise that veteran job seekers would find immense satisfaction in joining an organization whose mission resonates with their personal values and aspirations.
 While some join the military for college money, adventure, or specific experiences, virtually all enlist with an inspiration that stems from some level of idealism.
 So, it follows that an organization that can make an authentic connection between its daily activities and a noble mission or higher purpose will attract and retain veteran talent.
 Companies that communicate with honesty and integrity in the execution of a worthy purpose will rise above all others.

 After years in uniform, no veteran wants to step backward in his or her next job.
 Too often, veterans fear that they have to enter the civilian world a number of notches below their current stations.
 Sometimes this is just a matter of perception.
 But, more often, it’s a result of the rigidity of the employers' career-progression ladders.